sheam/template-scaffolder/README.md

 ### dryRun
 If this flag is specified, no files or directories will be created.
 The contents of what would have been written will be dumped to the console.

+### overwrite
+By default, the scaffolder will error out if an output file already exists.
+This flag will cause the file to be overwritten.

 # Making a Template